Barry Palmer (musician): Production

 During this time Palmer wrote and sometimes produced songs with many other artists – "Cry" with The Mavis's (gold sales and APRA most performed song of the year), "Rip It Up" with 28 Days (gold), "Take Me Away" with Lash (lead track for US movie Freaky Friday with the soundtrack selling in excess of 500,000), "Love Comes Easy" with Vika and Linda (first single from Princess Tabu), "Home Again" and many others with old songwriting partner Mark Seymour (produced first solo album, King Without A Clue) and a swag of other songs with artists as diverse as Michael Spiby of The Badloves, Dan Brodie (producer, Beautiful Crimes, EMI), Tim Henwood of The Androids (producer/writer), Shihad, The Fauves, Amiel ("Tonight"), Lisa Miller, The D4 (writing and producing), Carly Binding (Mushroom/Warner), Luger Boa and Dash and Will.

 Palmer continues to write and record, concentrating particularly on the artists signed to his production company, Gigantically Small.

 2006 saw the release of Dirty Days for Jaed (The Devil's Music/Instant Karma, produced and arranged by Palmer), garnering rave reviews from the UK press.

 Deepface (Fly Music) placed the highest Australian dance song on the ARIA dance charts for four months with "Been Good" (co-written by Palmer, C. Kennedy and A. Klippel) and was nominated for an ARIA award for Best Dance Release.
 The release of their album Feel The Love saw the trio debuting in the Billboard U.S Dance Charts top 50.

 Missing Hours (originally signed by Palmer, later to Sony) produced by Palmer.
 Emma Hewitt disbanded the act in 2009 and headed to London to forge an incredibly successful trance career.
 In 2010 she won best trance vocalist at the Miami International Dance Music Awards.

 The Coalition of the Young, produced by Palmer and signed to Gigantically Small.
 Declan has since moved on to form Declan and the Antics.
 2011 sees Declan going solo and releasing his debut e.p in September.

-Gigantically Small signed the wonderful Dash and Will in 2007 and then inked a deal with Universal.
+Gigantically Small signed the wonderful Dash and Will in 2007 and then signed a deal with Universal.

 2008 also saw Palmer co-write and produce an album for Jimmy Christmas of The D4 with his new band Luger Boa (Warner Music).

 Matt Walters released an EP in February 2009, and his debut album produced by Paul McKercher in May 2011.

 Palmer has most recently signed Boy in a Box and then licensed the band to Warner in May 2011.

 Palmer's Gigantic Studios opened in 2011, but this studio was later taken over by Jan Skubiszewski.